sollyWolly/pneumoScope/README.md

 **3) Data Augmentation:** Augmenting the dataset is essential for training robust models.
 PneumoDetect includes data augmentation techniques and utilities to enhance model performance.

-# Disclaimer: I did this project through Google Colab notebooks, so there are errors specific to the environment.
+## Disclaimer: Project was done through Google Colab notebooks, so there are errors specific to the environment.